 to drive year on year progress in sustainability.

-Bartlett Mitchell, an independent contract caterer that powers business offering bespoke services, has achieved the Planet Mark Certification.
+Bartlett Mitchell, an independent contract caterer that powers business offering bespoke services and our ‘fundamentally food’ philosophy, has achieved Planet Mark certification.

-This is Bartlett Mitchell’s 2nd year of business carbon footprint reporting.
-It first calculated the carbon footprint of its head office for the year ending December 2018 and set a target to reduce emissions by 5% annually.
+This is Bartlett Mitchell’s third year of business carbon footprint reporting and Planet Mark certification.
+Since certifying to Planet Mark, the company has set a target to reduce emissions by 5% annually.

 Sustainability and ethics underpin everything Bartlett Mitchell does.
 As well as being the first contract caterer to achieve certification to The Planet Mark, the company also was the first caterer to achieve Sustainable Restaurant Association (SRA) Three Star Champion Status, earning ‘most sustainable contract caterer’ with the Food Made Good award.
 To achieve this, many sustainable policies, such as sourcing local and seasonal producers, sourcing high-welfare produce, and a commitment to reduce, reuse and recycle, have been implemented.

-Customers are becoming more aware of the need to invest in sustainable products, and this is no more acute than in the culinary industry.
-As a way to attract both new customers and retain existing customers, businesses in the food industry must embrace the opportunity afforded by sustainability.
-A new way of conducting business could be beneficial for both the planet and a company’s ongoing profits, but it must encompass both the way food is produced and the business’ own supply chain and processes.
+The culinary industry is a major focus point of the need to invest in sustainable products.
+Sustainable practice offers a way to both attract new customers and retain existing customers.
+A new way of conducting business could be beneficial for both the planet and for companies’ ongoing profits.
+However, a sustainability policy must encompass both the way food is produced and the business’ own supply chain and processes.

-As part of the Planet Mark certification, Bartlett Mitchell has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Bartlett Mitchell has committed to making a year-on-year reduction.